 The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of IAIA students who seek opportunities to direct their own learning in order to fulfill personal educational goals.
+This course fulfills upper-level Museum Studies electives requirements.
 (Prerequisite: Museum Studies students with second-year standing or above)